Dasatinib is a type of targeted cancer drug. It is also known by its brand name Sprycel. You might have it as a

 How you have it

-If you are taking any medicines for indigestion (antacids), take them either 2 hours before or 2 hours after the dasatinib.
+If you’re taking medicines for indigestion (antacids), take them either 2 hours before or 2 hours after the dasatinib.
 These medicines can stop the body absorbing dasatinib.
 You should not take any other medicines that affect the production of stomach acid.

 Taking your tablets